Red Eye (2005 American film)

-Red Eye is a 2005 American psychological thriller film directed by Wes Craven and written by Carl Ellsworth based on a story by Ellsworth and Dan Foos.
-The film follows a hotel manager ensnared in an assassination plot by a terrorist while aboard a red-eye flight to Miami.
+Red Eye is a 2005 American psychological thriller film directed by Wes Craven and written by Carl Ellsworth, based on a story by Ellsworth and Dan Foos.
+It stars Rachel McAdams, Cillian Murphy, and Brian Cox.
+The story follows a hotel manager ensnared in an assassination plot by a terrorist while aboard a red-eye flight to Miami.

 The film score was composed and conducted by Marco Beltrami.
-It was distributed by DreamWorks Pictures and was released on August 19, 2005.
-The film received positive reviews from critics and fans of Craven's work and was a box office success.
-An extended version of the film, which added previously unused footage to increase the running time, was broadcast on the ABC network several times.
+It was distributed by DreamWorks Pictures and released on August 19, 2005.

+The film received positive reviews.
+An extended version of the film, which added previously unused footage to increase the running time, was broadcast on the ABC television network several times.

 Plot

-After attending her grandmother's funeral, hotel manager Lisa Reisert arrives at Dallas Love Field to take a red-eye flight back to Miami, Florida.
+After attending her grandmother's funeral, Lisa Reisert arrives at Dallas Love Field to take a red-eye flight back to Miami, Florida.
 She meets a handsome young man named Jackson Rippner, also traveling to Miami.
-While waiting to board, they share a drink at the airport bar and engage in small talk.
+While waiting to board her flight, they share a drink at the airport bar and engage in small talk.

-Lisa is surprised to find that Jackson is seated beside her.
-After takeoff, his charming demeanor quickly turns sinister as he informs her that he works for a domestic terrorist organization planning to assassinate Charles Keefe, the current United States Deputy Secretary of Homeland Security.
+To her surprise, Lisa finds Jackson seated beside her on the flight.
+After takeoff, his charming demeanor quickly turns sinister as he informs Lisa that he works for a domestic terrorist organization planning to assassinate Charles Keefe, the current United States Deputy Secretary of Homeland Security.
 Lisa's managerial position at the Lux Atlantic Hotel in Miami, where Keefe and his family are staying, is crucial to their plot.

-As Acting Manager, Lisa must make a call from the in-flight phone to order the Keefe family be moved to a targeted room where a missile launched from a boat in the harbor will strike.
-Her non-compliance will result in Jackson's hitman accomplice killing Lisa's father, Joe.

-While Jackson is distracted, Lisa writes a warning inside the self-help book she had previously given away to a friendly fellow-passenger.
-He head-butts her unconscious and retrieves the book before the woman reads the message.
-Lisa awakens half an hour later and is forced to make the call to the hotel.

-When a storm disrupts the sky phone service mid-conversation with her co-worker, Cynthia, Lisa pretends to be ordering the room change until Jackson catches on.
-She then persuades him to let her use the restroom while the phone service is still disrupted.
-Lisa writes a fake bomb threat in soap on the mirror; Jackson, checking on her, sees it and angrily wipes it off.
-A young girl waiting outside becomes suspicious, telling the flight attendant that Jackson is inside with Lisa, but it is dismissed as a sexual escapade.